-- Most colleges now provide a website like my.collegename.edu, where you can check your financial aid status and other important deadlines. - Your username and password were probably sent with your acceptance packet or in a separate letter/email. - Contact your school's admissions office if you cannot find your username and password. - Log on to your college's web portal.
+- Most colleges now offer a website, such as my.collegename.edu, where you can check your financial aid status and other important deadlines. - Your username and password were likely included with your acceptance packet or sent in a separate letter or email. - Contact your school's admissions office if you are unable to find your username and password. - Log on to your college's web portal.
 Most of the information colleges expect you to read and complete will be sent through the portal, not through the mail.